modularml/mojo/stdlib/docs/development.md

 ```

 This builds the standard library and places it at the root of the repo in
-`../build/stdlib.mojopkg`, now we can edit `main.mojo` to use the normal import
+`../build/stdlib.mojopkg`.
+Now we can edit `main.mojo` to use the normal import
-os syntax:
+syntax:

 ```mojo
 import os